-As proof, education leader Ryan Imbriale cites his 9-year-old daughter, who loves making TikTok videos showcasing her gymnastics skills.
+As proof, education leader Ryan Imbriale cites his young daughter, who loves making TikTok videos showcasing her gymnastics skills.
 “She spends countless hours on her mat, working over and over again to try to get her gymnastics moves correct so she can share her TikTok video of her success,” says the executive director of innovative learning for Baltimore County Public Schools.

 Students are most motivated to learn when certain factors are present: They’re able to tie their learning to their personal interests, they have a sense of autonomy and control over their task, and they feel competent in the work they’re doing.
 Creative projects can easily meet all three conditions.

 Teachers who frequently assign classwork involving creativity are more likely to observe higher-order cognitive skills — problem solving, critical thinking, making connections between subjects — in their students.
 And when teachers combine creativity with transformative technology use, they see even better outcomes.

 Creative work helps students connect new information to their prior knowledge, says Wanda Terral, director of technology for Lakeland School System outside of Memphis.
 That makes the learning stickier.